MOHAMMADAima/MOHAMMADAima/README.md

 - My life modo is **Qui peut le plus peut le moins**

-Outside of work, my passion for old Indian songs is as substantial as my love for baking (any echo to my East Asian/French background is purely coincidental...)
+Outside of work, my passion for old Indian songs is as substantial as my love for baking (any echo to my West Asian/French background is purely coincidental...)

 <h3 align="left">Connect with me:</h3>